Ozzie Albies Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Brewers pitching staff ranks 18th in MLB.
+- The Brewers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Brewers have a 3.94 team ERA that ranks 11th across all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.96).

-- Brewers pitchers combine to give up 117 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- Brewers pitchers combine to surrender 119 total home runs at a rate of 1.2 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.